 That is still not the end of the matter.
-Re J has been distinguished in two later cases.
-These have undoubtedly taken the concept of 'rights of custody' beyond the legal right either to care for the child or to determine his place of residence.
+In re J. (A Minor) (Abduction: Custody Rights) [1990] 2 A.C.
+562 has been distinguished in two later cases.
+These have undoubtedly taken the concept of "rights of custody" beyond the legal right either to care for the child or to determine his place of residence.
 Significantly, however, they both involved people who had actually been responsible for looking after the child for some time.

-The first is Re B (A Minor) (Abduction) [1994] 2 FLR 249, a majority decision of the Court of Appeal.
+The first is In re B. (A Minor) (Abduction) [1994] 2 F.L.R.
+249, a majority decision of the Court of Appeal.
 This too concerned the position of an unmarried father under the law of Western Australia.
 The mother had left the child in Australia in the shared care of the father and maternal grandmother.
 When the grandmother wished to bring the child on holiday to this country a minute of order was agreed giving the father joint guardianship and sole custody and the grandmother leave to bring the child to this country for a defined period.
 Elaborate safeguards to secure the child's return to Australia were included.
 However a copy of the minute with the mother's signature was not received in Australia until after the grandmother and child had left for this country and the minute was not approved by the court until some time later, just after the mother had initiated wardship proceedings here.

-Waite LJ stated at 260 that:
+Waite L.J. stated, at p.
+260:

-'The expression "rights of custody" when used in the Convention therefore needs to be construed in the sense that will best accord with [the objective of the Convention].
-In most cases, that will involve giving the term the widest sense possible.'
+"The expression 'rights of custody' when used in the Convention therefore needs to be construed in the sense that will best accord with[the objective of the Convention].
+In most cases, that will involve giving the term the widest sense possible."

-After discussing the concept of custody he went on, at 261, to discuss the concept of rights:
+After discussing the concept of custody he went on to discuss the concept of rights, at p.
+261:

-'Is it to be confined to what lawyers would instantly recognize as established rights that is those which are propounded by law or conferred by court order: or is it capable of being applied in a Convention context to describe the inchoate rights of those who are carrying out duties and enjoying privileges of a custodial or parental character which, though not yet formally recognised or granted by law, a court would nevertheless be likely to uphold in the interests of the child concerned?'
+"Is it to be confined to what lawyers would instantly recognise as established rights - that is to say those which are propounded by law or conferred by court order: or is it capable of being applied in a Convention context to describe the inchoate rights of those who are carrying out duties and enjoying privileges of a custodial or parental character which, though not yet formally recognised or granted by law, a court would nevertheless be likely to uphold in the interests of the child concerned?"

-He concluded that it depended on the circumstances of each case and must be a question for the courts of the requested (rather than the requesting) state.
-He envisaged a scale at the top end of which was 'a relative or friend who has assumed the role of a substitute parent in place of a legal custodian'.
-He appears, at 262, to have distinguished the facts from Re J on the basis that the father's consent had been obtained by a deceit which was cruel both to the father and to the child, who would suffer if his expectation of returning to the only country he had ever known and 'the only parent who had given him continuous and consistent care' was destroyed.
-He continued at 262B:
+He concluded that it depended upon the circumstances of each case and must be a question for the courts of the requested, rather than the requesting, state.
+He envisaged a scale at the top end of which was "a relative or friend who has assumed the role of a substitute parent in place of a legal custodian."
+He appears, at p.
+262, to have distinguished the facts from In re J. (A Minor) (Abduction: Custody Rights) [1990] 2 A.C.
+562 on the basis that the father's consent had been obtained by a deceit which was cruel both to the father and to the child, who would suffer if his expectation of returning to the only country he had ever known and "the only parent who had given him continuous and consistent care" was destroyed.
+He continued: